UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 the `mkdir` call first).
 You would want to empty the contents of the scratch directory before calling your script a second time, or you won't be able to tell what was left over from the first call.
-You probably want to delete `/tmp/frogs` (or whatever you called it) when you're done just as a politness so you don't clutter up `/tmp` unnecessarily.
+You probably want to delete `/tmp/frogs` (or whatever you called it) when you're done just as a politeness so you don't clutter up `/tmp` unnecessarily.

 #### Some notes on compiling a C program